Airspace-Encounter-Models/airspace-encounter-models.github.io/roadmap.md

 - [ ] Improve unit testing, including developing across multiple repositories unit tests for the first time
 - [ ] Integrate [`MISS_HIT`](https://misshit.org/), a set of source code quality tools for MATLAB, into development workflow
 - [ ] In preparation for future Python development, update contributing guidelines with Python specific guidance
-- [ ] :muscle: Investigate update to contributing guidelines with Julia specific guidance
+- [ ] 💪 Investigate update to contributing guidelines with Julia specific guidance

 # Models